Biruté Galdikas

-Biruté Marija Filomena Galdikas or Biruté Mary Galdikas, OC (born 10 May 1946), is a Lithuanian-Canadian anthropologist, primatologist, conservationist, ethologist, and author.
-She is a professor at Simon Fraser University.
-In the field of primatology, Galdikas is recognized as a leading authority on orangutans.
+Birutė Marija Filomena Galdikas or Biruté Mary Galdikas (10 May 1946 – 24 March 2026) was a Canadian anthropologist, primatologist, conservationist, ethologist and author.
+She was a professor at Simon Fraser University.
+In the field of primatology, Galdikas was recognized as a leading authority on orangutans.
 Prior to her field study of orangutans, scientists knew little about the species.

 Early life

-Galdikas was born on 10 May 1946 in Wiesbaden, West Germany.
+Galdikas was born on 10 May 1946 in Wiesbaden, Greater Hesse, Germany.
 Her parents, Antanas and Filomena Galdikas, were Lithuanian refugees fleeing the Soviet occupation of the Baltic states following World War II.
-When Galdikas was two years old, the family moved to Canada in 1948, when her father signed a contract to work in copper mining in Quebec.
+When Galdikas was two years old, the family moved to Canada, when her father signed a contract to work in copper mining in Quebec.
 The following year, they relocated to Toronto, where Galdikas grew up.
 Her father worked as a miner and a contractor.
 As a young child, Biruté's head was filled with visions of far-off forests and exotic creatures.
 The first book she borrowed from the Toronto Public Library was a tale about a monkey named Curious George.
 When she grew older, she was inspired by the National Geographic adventures of Jane Goodall and Dian Fossey.
-She has two younger brothers and a younger sister.
+She had two younger brothers and a younger sister.

 Education

-In 1962, the Galdikas family moved to Vancouver, where Galdikas met her future husband, Rod Brindamour.
+In 1962, the Galdikas family moved to Vancouver.
 Two years later, after Galdikas had begun studies at the University of British Columbia (UBC), the family moved to the United States, where Galdikas enrolled in the University of California, Los Angeles (UCLA), and studied psychology and zoology.
 In 1966, she earned her bachelor's degrees in psychology and zoology, jointly awarded by UCLA and UBC.
+That year she also met her future husband, Rod Brindamour from Vancouver, who was on a trip to Los Angeles.
 She married Brindamour and earned her master's degree in anthropology from UCLA both in 1969.

 During her graduate studies at UCLA, Galdikas met paleoanthropologist Louis Leakey, and proposed a plan aimed at studying orangutans in their natural habitats.
 Galdikas convinced Leakey to help orchestrate her endeavour, despite his initial reservations.
 Leakey found funding from the National Geographic Society which agreed to establish a research facility in Borneo.
-Her research became the basis of her doctoral studies, and she earned her doctorate in anthropology from UCLA in 1978.
+Galdikas's research became the basis of her doctoral studies, and she earned her doctorate in anthropology from UCLA in 1978.